 8. Leg bandages with sheep on

-If you’re going to go to the effort of owning a pony with white legs, you might as well wrap them in something funky during the warm up.
+If you’re going to go to the effort of owning a pony with white legs, you might as well wrap them in something funky to keep them clean during the warm up.

 Like this?
 You might also enjoy reading these: